Coronavirus: Airports in Italy "empty" passengers and flights

 British Airways and IAG Group partner companies have announced a reduction in the number of flights to destinations in Italy.
 At the same time, British Airways has announced that it has reduced the number of flights to destinations in China and South Korea.

 Turkish Airlines took a radical step and canceled all flights from / to Italy (7 destinations affected) until March 10 with the possibility of extension.
 But also to destinations in South Korea (Seoul) and Iraq (5 airports served).
 He also announced a two-week suspension of flights between Israel and Italy.

-From the United States, Delta Air Lines announced the suspension of flights on the New York-JFK and Milan-Malpensa route, a measure taken until May 1.
+From the United States, Delta Air Lines announced the suspension of flights on the New York-JFK and Milan-Malpensa routes, a measure taken until May 1.
 The daily rotation between New York-JFK and Rome is not affected.
-United has also taken steps to suspend flights on the Newark - Malpensa route.
-American Airlines canceled flights on routes: Miami - Milan Malpensa and New York JFK - Milan Malpensa.
-The measure was taken until the end of April.
+United has also taken steps to suspend flights on the Newark to Malpensa route.
+American Airlines canceled flights on the routes: Miami - Milan Malpensa and New York JFK - Milan Malpensa.
+The measure was taken by the end of April.

 In most cases, these suspensions come in the bottom of sales.
 More and more passengers are canceling their trips to Italy, and reservations are declining.
 Airlines are required to take such measures to reduce financial losses.

 People refuse to travel to destinations in Italy because it would mean being in isolation at home for 14 days after returning from these destinations.